oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

 ## General Notes

-* This arrangement requires TC and working meetings to be scheduled in *both* Kavi & Lucid
+* This arrangement requires TC and working meetings to be scheduled in *both* OASIS & Lucid
   * The TC has been scheduling recurring meeting series in 6-month blocks
   * Scheduling meeting series generates a flurry of calendar invitation emails.
 Consider sending a "warning order" email to the TC mail list so that members aren't surprised.<br><br>
-    **NOTE:** as of March 2022, we have agreement from OASIS TC Administration that while we should continue to schedule in both systems, we only need to send meetings invitations from Lucid, which reduces the invitation email burden on TC members. <br><br>
+    * **NOTE:** as of September 2024, we have resumed sending invitations from both platforms due to the OASIS Community Platform requiring a prior RSVP before a member can record their attendance for a meeting. <br><br>
   * Consider creating a matrix (example at the end of this note) so you can check off each meeting series as it's scheduled.
   * Working meetings (which occur three times per month) require